FOR CARS, TRUCKS AND VANS FOR ALL SHOWS EXCEPT HOPKINTON

 28. All cars must have good working brakes.
 Homemade or aftermarket brake pedal setups must be separate from the gas pedal and attached on 2 places only on flat floor sheet metal only.

-29. Frame repairs cannot exceed more than 1” past the affected area.
+*29. Frame repairs cannot exceed more than 1” past the affected area.
 Metal may be no thicker than 1/8” and be welded 1” on 1” off with 1 pass, no wider than ½”.
 All repairs must be painted fluorescent orange.
+You may patch frame 1 time only.

 1. Truck preparation is the same as the prep for cars.